 8. Some viewers objected to the scheduling of the ad at times when children might see it.

 ASA Assessment: Not upheld

 The ASA acknowledged that the issue of abortion was controversial and distasteful to some, and that the complainants had strong personal and religious objections to the advertising of abortion services, or services that gave advice about abortion.

-MSI could help women who were pregnant and not sure what to do .
+that MSI could help women who were pregnant and not sure what to do .
 We understood that MSI provided a wide range of advisory and health services and advised on all options during consultations with clients.
-We noted that the ad did not focus on
+We noted that the ad did not

-any one particular service offered by MSI and did not mention abortion.
-We therefore considered it was an ad for a general pregnancy advice service for women who wished to learn about and discuss their options, which might include, but were not limited
+focus on any one particular service offered by MSI and did not mention abortion.
+We therefore considered it was an ad for a general pregnancy advice service for women who wished to learn about and discuss their options, which might include, but

 We understood that post-conception decisions could be very difficult, but considered the ad dealt with the issue of possible pregnancy in an understated way and was not sensationalist.
 The women featured in the ad looked deep in thought, and we

-did not consider that the ad focused on or advocated any particular choice or course of action over another, or put forward any assumptions about what the women would or should do.
-Whilst we recognised that any reminder of a difficult time, such as
+We did not consider that the ad focused on or advocated any particular choice or course of action over another, or put forward any assumptions about what the women would or should do.
+Whilst we recognised that any reminder of a difficult time,

 2. Not upheld